Asymptotic Performance of Time-Varying Bayesian Optimization: On the Spectrum of the Temporal Kernel Matrix

-From Proposition~\ref{prop:continuous_support_time_spectrum}, proven in Appendix~\ref{app:spectrum_approx_continuous_spectral_density}, we see that the eigenvalues of $\bm K^{(n)}_T$ sample $S_T$ in the interval $I = [-1/2\Delta, 1/2\Delta]$.
+From Proposition~\ref{prop:continuous_support_time_spectrum} proven in Appendix~\ref{app:spectrum_approx_continuous_spectral_density}, we see that, modulo the error terms, the eigenvalues of $\bm K^{(n)}_T$ sample $S_T$ uniformly in the interval $I = [-1/2\Delta, 1/2\Delta]$.
 We can therefore deduce that (i)~increasing the observation sampling frequency (i.e., reducing $\Delta$) increases the size of $I$ and (ii)~increasing the number of observations $n$ does not affect $I$ but refines the granularity of the sampling of $S_T$ on $I$.
-Figure~\ref{fig:temporal_spectrum_rbf} illustrates both points~(i) and~(ii) experimentally when $k_T$ is a Gaussian kernel.
-In this case, $S_T$ is also a Gaussian function, which explains the shape drawn by the orange dots in Figure~\ref{fig:temporal_spectrum_rbf}.
-When $1/\Delta$ is doubled (middle panel in Figure~\ref{fig:temporal_spectrum_rbf}), $S_T$ is sampled on an interval twice as large.
-However, when $n$ doubles (right panel in Figure~\ref{fig:temporal_spectrum_rbf}), $S_T$ is sampled with a granularity twice as high.
-These insights explain the behavior of the spectrum of $\bm K^{(n)}_T$ and the Gaussian shape observed in the middle panel of Figure~\ref{fig:spatial_temporal_spatiotemporal_spectrum_rbf_rbf}.
+The top row of Figure~\ref{fig:temporal_spectrum} illustrates both points~(i) and~(ii) experimentally when $k_T$ is a Gaussian~(RBF) kernel.
+In this case, $S_T$ is also a Gaussian function, which explains the shape drawn by the orange dots in the top row of Figure~\ref{fig:temporal_spectrum}.
+When $1/\Delta$ is doubled (top center panel in Figure~\ref{fig:temporal_spectrum}), the eigenvalues sample $S_T$ in an interval twice larger.
+When $n$ doubles (top right panel in Figure~\ref{fig:temporal_spectrum}), the eigenvalues sample $S_T$ on the same interval, but with a granularity twice as high.